Cyber War

 Whatever the cause for the lag in implementing these tools, the delay has allowed cybercriminals to continue to exploit the lack of security to initiate their attacks.

 Major email providers are making moves to force companies to catch up and use email authentication.
-Some highly publicized examples include the October 2023 announcements from Google, Yahoo and Apple around mandatory email authentication requirements (including DMARC) for bulk senders sending email to Gmail, Yahoo and iCloud accounts.
+Some highly publicised examples include the October 2023 announcements from Google, Yahoo and Apple around mandatory email authentication requirements (including DMARC) for bulk senders sending email to Gmail, Yahoo and iCloud accounts.
 This should significantly reduce spam and fraudulent emails hitting their customers’ inboxes.

 As for companies that process credit cards or store credit card information, they will need to enable email authentication measures, too.
 Based on the anti-phishing requirements in the PCI DSS V4.0 standards, these firms will need to meet a March 2025 deadline for compliance.